 Quick Oats: They are rolled oats that have been cut into smaller pieces and then rolled.
 This allows you to cook them in under 5 minutes, versus the 10-15 minutes for regular rolled oats.

 Instant Oats: Are cut, rolled and then steamed to “pre-cook” them.
 They are ready as soon as you add hot/warm water to it.
-(This may have added sugar and not recommended for diabetics.)
+Choose the regular/plain ones that have no sugar added.